amandaking722/data-portfolio/README.md

 # data-portfolio
-# About
+# About Me

-Amanda King is a Master of Public Management candidate at Carnegie Mellon University Heinz College of Information Systems and Public Policy.
+Amanda King is a part-time Master of Public Management candidate at Carnegie Mellon University Heinz College of Information Systems and Public Policy.
 Her preferred pronouns are she, her, and hers.
+For the last seven years, she's worked full-time in public relations and journalism.

-# Impact of 'Telling Stories With Data'
+# What I Hope To Learn

-As a full-time communications professional, Amanda is hoping to supplement her writing with effective data visualizations.
-After she graduate in May 2020, Amanda hopes to become a Director of Communications and/or Content Strategy for a nonprofit or governmental organization.
+As a communications professional, Amanda is hoping to supplement her writing with effective data visualizations.
+After she graduates in May 2020, Amanda hopes to become a Director of Communications and/or Content Strategy for a nonprofit or governmental organization.

 # Portfolio